 A lathe uses what kind of motor?

 Modern lathes are powered by an electric motor built within the machine.
 You can frequently see this component in the headstock.
 The size of the lathe usually determines the type of motor used.
-Small fractional motors (1/8, 1/4) horsepower ac motors run on domestic single-phase power are widespread.
+Small fractional motors (1/8, 1/4) and horsepower ac motors run on domestic single-phase power are widespread.

 What is the horsepower of a lathe?